imnithin/gossip-girl/Readme.md

 **Configure Faye**

 https://github.com/imnithin/faye-server

+**cap production deploy**

+if you have access to pem keys.

 ----

 Note:

+###### Most source code is included in reppo

 #### Sign up and add a Post, use an other tab to check if the new post in real time has reflected in the post listing page.
+Also same changes are appplied when you edit any field.